kr-rajnish/DevTinder/homework.md

 - create a user schema & user Model.
 - Create POST /signup API to add data to database.
 - push some documents using API calls from postman.

+- JS object vs JSON (difference).
+- Add the express.json middleware to your app.
+- Make your signup API dynamic to receive data from the end user.